implexa/implexa/memory-bank/activeContext.md

 - Simplified transaction management
 - Improved testability with easier mocking
 - Maintained type safety and composability
+- Removed the need for mutable references to the connection in the `PartManagementManager`
+- Improved error handling with consistent error propagation

 ## Next Steps
-- Refactor the remaining manager structs to use the new approach
+- Refactor the remaining manager structs to use the new approach (ApprovalManager, ManufacturerPartManager, FileManager, WorkflowManager, CategoryManager)
-- Update the PartManagementManager to use the ConnectionManager
 - Verify that all tests pass with the new implementation
 - Update any remaining code that uses direct connection references